shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 ### Length-Weight Relationship

-The length-weight relationship for Black Rockfish was estimated outside the model using biological data available from the Oregon commercial and recreational fisheries (Figure \ref{fig:len-weight-data}).
+The length-weight relationship for Black Rockfish was estimated outside the model using biological data available from the Washington commercial and recreational fisheries (Figure \ref{fig:len-weight-data}), as well as research collections.
 The resultant relationship is very similar for both males and females, and is very close also to what is seen in the state of Washington (Figure \ref{fig:len-weight-or-wa}).
 The estimated length-weight relationship for female fish was $W$=5.25e-05$L$^2.72^ and males at $W$=2.48e-05$L$^2.91^ where length is in centimeters and weight in kilograms.

 ### Maturation and Fecundity